SrFrancisco/cf_ai_islands/README.md

 The terrain generator uses Simplex Noise and it is based on the Red Blob Games' article about map generation (https://www.redblobgames.com/maps/terrain-from-noise/).

 ## Architecture and Implementation
-This project is divided into two components:
+This project is divided into three components:

 1. **Frontend**: Uses SvelteKit for the UI and Three.js for island rendering.
 Deployed on Cloudflare Pages.
 2. **Inference Engine**: A durable workflow that receives user prompts, processes them with an LLM, and returns configuration results to the frontend.
 It runs on Cloudflare Workflows and uses Workers AI with the llama-3-8b-instruct model.